nerves-hub/nerves_hub/README.md

   end
 ```

-For the remainder of this document, we will be using the product name `example`.
+For the remainder of this document, though, we will not use the `:name` field
+and simply use the product name `example`.

-You can create a new product on nerves hub by running:
+Create a new product on NervesHub by running:

 ```bash
 mix nerves_hub.product create --name example